What are Governors?

 The Governing Boards of VA Schools like ours are responsible for appointing the school's Headteacher.

-At our school we have five subject governors - Literacy, Numeracy, ICT, R.E. and Science
+At our school we have six subject governors - Literacy, Numeracy, ICT, Humanities, R.E. and Science

 We also have a governor specifically responsible for Safeguarding and Child Protection and a governor for SEND.

 The Governing Board consists of 4 different types of Governor: -

 |Foundation Governor -||These are appointed by the Church at Parish (PCC) or Diocesan Level.
 These Governors have the particular responsibility of upholding the Character and ethos of the school, following the trust deeds of our Anglican School.|

 |Parent Governor -||These are elected by the parents of the school.|

 |Teacher Governor -||This will be a serving teacher at the school.|